fred-asante/fred-asante.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the Stan Ross Department of Accountancy at Baruch College.
+ I am currently a fifth year Ph.D. candidate in accounting at Johnson College of Business, Cornell University.
+I received an MBA from Wake Forest University and a BBA in Accounting  (with high distinction) from Howard University.

-I hold a Ph.D. in accounting from Cornell University.
-In my research, I use archival methods to examine issues related to financial reporting.
-Broadly speaking, I am interested in how financial information is produced and utilized in capital markets.
-More specifically, my current research interests lie in emerging technologies, the real effects of accounting, and the changing dynamics between public and private firms.
-Another strand of my research explores how individual characteristics and behaviors shape the information environment.
+My research interests lie in the intersection of accounting, banking, contracting, corporate social responsibility and development economics, with a specific focus on how debt markets, financial and supply chain regulation shape economic behavior in developed and developing economies.
+In financial regulation, my research broadly explores how the harmonization of regulation affects decision-making of local financial institutions.

-Before embarking on my academic journey, I worked as an auditor at Deloitte in Toronto, Canada.
+Prior to joining the Johnson Ph.D. program in 2021, I held various roles at Bank of America within corporate finance and commercial banking.
+I have previous experience at Deloitte & Touche, J.P.
+Morgan and Lockheed Martin

 See [here](/Research/) for more about my research.
+Also see my ([CV]) here.